Oil prices double during 5-day winning streak

 Continue Reading Below

-West Texas Intermediate crude oil, which rose 8.38 percent to $24.69 per barrel in early trading, has now doubled in price since the streak began.
-Brent crude, the international benchmark, climbed 7.68 percent to $29.29.
+West Texas Intermediate crude oil, which rose 11 percent to $25.24 per barrel, has now more than doubled in price since the streak began.
+Brent crude, the international benchmark, climbed 9.85 percent to $29.88.

 CORONAVIRUS REOPENING PLAN DEALS LAS VEGAS CASINOS A LOSING HAND